qcif-training/2023-10-11-ttt-online-AEST/index.md

   <p id="venue">
   The online training will be conducted using the Zoom video conferencing platform.
 No log-in is needed.
   However, if you have not used Zoom before, please click the link a few minutes early as it may prompt you to install the Zoom app or browser extension.
-You should have received a connection link in the workshop information email.
+You will receive the Zoom connection link in the pre-workshop information email.
   </p>
   <p id="venue">
+  The in-person component will take place at CSIRO in in the Brisbane EcoSciences precinct.
   {{page.address}}.
   {% if page.latitude and page.longitude %}
   Get directions with